PacktPublishing/ASP.NET-Core-5-Design-Patterns/README.md

 # Content/Code

-There are many projects throughout the book, and it may become confusing to know what code block relates to what file in the Git repository.
+Throughout the book, there are many projects, and it may become confusing to know what code block relates to what file in the Git repository.
-Here we map the location of the code to its location in the book.
+Here we map the location of the code to its place in the book.
-If at any point you are not totally sure, please have a look here.
+If at any point you are not sure, please have a look here.

 1. <mark>TODO: map chapters and projects to code</mark>